Utility Systems Repairman/Operator - Federal Salaries of 2020

-Utility Systems Repairman/Operator was the 144th most popular job in the U.S. Government in 2018, with 1,314 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Utility Systems Repairman/Operator was the 143rd most popular job in the U.S. Government in 2020, with 1,350 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Utility Systems Repairing-operating jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Utility Systems Repairing-operating job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-10.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.